-Many of the HRC's projects are completed as a team effort between faculty and graduate research assistants.
-Research projects are often conducted in collaboration with research partners from industry, offering students valuable experience and excellent employment opportunities.
-Students participate in research efforts that may include experimental laboratory and/or field work; computer-based work; constitutive modeling.
+Many of the Highway Research Center's (HRC) projects are completed as a team effort between faculty and graduate research assistants.
+Research projects are often conducted in collaboration with research partners from industry, which offers students valuable experience and excellent employment opportunities.
+Students participate in research efforts that may include the following: experimental laboratory and/or field work, computer-based work and constitutive modeling.

 Interested students should contact a faculty member with expertise of interest to you.
-Students are also encouraged to officially complete the graduate student application process through the Auburn University Graduate School's office (https://fp.auburn.edu/gradschl/gwaap/Default.aspx).
-Since, the Samuel Ginn College of Engineering hosts a graduate student recruiting event early in each Spring Semester, student are encouraged to complete their graduate school application before January 15.
+Students are also encouraged to officially complete the graduate student application process through the Auburn University Graduate School's office (https://web.auburn.edu/GWAAP/Default.aspx) because the Samuel Ginn College of Engineering hosts a graduate student recruiting event early in each Spring Semester.
+Students are encouraged to complete their graduate school application before January 15.